 Content that alludes to illicit activities, from drug use to theft and beyond, will be flagged.
 Just because the applicant’s background and drug screen look good doesn’t necessarily mean they are squeaky clean, as is evidenced by this college student’s Instagram post bragging about harassing her roommate.

 Do you have a well-rounded view of your prospective employees?
 Solutions from Employment Screening Services can help your company hire and retain a safe and productive workforce.
-To have an expert assist in establishing Social Media Profile searches for your organization, contact firstname.lastname@example.org.
+To have an expert assist in establishing Social Media Profiles searches for your organization, contact firstname.lastname@example.org.